debops/debops/docs/internal-ca.rst

 as revoke existing ones (although enforcement of the revocation in the form or distribution of Certificate Revocation Lists or an OCSP service is not currently implemented).
-You should protect access to it by moving the file to a secure location (preferably and encrypted, offline filesystem) and replacing it with an empty ``key.pem`` file (otherwise the ``debops.pki`` role will replace the private key and regenerate all of the CA certificates).
+You should protect access to it by moving the file to a secure location (preferably an encrypted, offline filesystem) and replacing it with an empty ``key.pem`` file (otherwise the ``debops.pki`` role will replace the private key and regenerate all of the CA certificates).